BetMGM bonus code: 20% deposit match or $1.5K insurance | Goal.com US

 - If your bet wins, you’ll get the returns

-- If your bet misses, you’ll get a bonus bet equal to your stake up to $1,500
+- If your bet misses then you’ll get your stake up to $1,500 returned as a bonus bet, which is valid for seven days.

 What can you use your BetMGM bonus on today?

-The Boston Celtics beat the Miami Heat in the first game of their series, and are duly -14.5 favorites for the second.
+The LA Lakers managed to stay alive against the Denver Nuggets, however are still 3-1 down in the series.
+The Nuggets are -7.5 point favorites again, and will clinch the series with a win.

-The Oklahoma City Thunder are big -7.5 point favorites over the New Orleans Pelicans despite only winning the first game by two points.
+Finally, the Oklahoma City Thunder are -4.5 point favorites over the New Orleans Pelicans, and are 3-0 up in the series.
+The Thunder have won the last two games by 20+ points, and are another victory away from clinching the series.

-Visit BetMGM to bet on all this sports action and more, and claim either a 20% deposit match up to $1,600 in bonus bets or $1,500 first bet insurance.
+Visit BetMGM now to claim a 20% deposit match up to $1,600, or $1,500 first bet insurance, to use across this packed day of top sports action.

 More info on BetMGM’s promo offers